Spathiostemon javensis

 Spathiostemon javensis is a plant that can grow as a shrub or a tree in the tribe Acalypheae of the family Euphorbiaceae.
 It is native to the region from the Bismarck Archipelago to New Guinea, Wallacea and into Southeast Asia.
 It is often common in the understorey of forests.
-The wood is used in constructions.
+The wood is used in construction.

 Description

 The species can grow as a shrub up to a tree some 20m high, with a diameter at breast height up to 45 cm, seldom with buttresses up to a metre high and long, some 30 cm thick.

 The bark is smooth and fluted, peels off in scales and strips, its colour varies through white, grey, white mottled, dark red, pale brown, dark brown to black.
 The wood varies from soft but is usually hard, the sapwood is white to brownish, while the heartwood is brownish.
 The leaves are elliptic to somewhat obovate in shape, about 4.3-24 x 1.7-11 cm in size, smooth and glabrous, though perhaps some hairs on the lower side midrib.
 Flower colour from green, white, yellow to brown.
 Fruit is some 1-1.2 x 0.6-0.7 cm in size, and pink-brownish to reddish and yellow, with hairs.
 Flowering and fruiting occur all year round.

 Spathiostemon javensis is distinguished from its only sister species (Spathiostemon moniliformis) by having: subhirsute petioles; hair tuft domatia usually on leaves; the inflorescences are subhirsute, while the staminate inflorescences are up to 7.3 cm long; there are 5 sepals of pistillate flowers; and the ovary and fruit are echinate (have spines).